Ircama/construct-gallery/README.md

 *construct-gallery* also includes a number of *construct-editor* plugins, which are used by `ConstructGallery()` and `BleakScannerConstruct()`, but they can be separately reused on projects based on *construct-editor*.

-- plugins offering additional options for the context menu of the *construct-editor* HexEditorGrid (invoked with the right click of the mouse):
+- plugins offering additional options to the context menu of the *construct-editor* HexEditorGrid (invoked with the right click of the mouse):
-  - `allow_python_expr_plugin.py`
-  - `decimal_convert_plugin.py`
-  - `string_convert_plugin.py`
+  - `allow_python_expr_plugin.py`, providing a toggle named "Allow pasting Python expression" to the context menu, which enables pasting Python expressions from the clipboard
+  - `decimal_convert_plugin.py`, adding "Convert to decimal" to the context menu, decoding selected bytes to various possibilities of numeric formats
+  - `string_convert_plugin.py`, adding "Convert to UTF-8 string" to the context menu, decoding selected bytes to UTF-8 strings
+  - `edit_plugin.py`, enabling "Edit UTF-8 text" and "Edit bytes" options on the context-menu of the central hex editor panel.
 - `wx_logging_plugin.py`, providing a debug GUI panel in background.
 - `pyshell_plugin.py`, activating a Python shell button that allows opening a PyShell frame (PyShell is a GUI-based python shell), which also includes a special *Help* with related submenu (that can be invoked also via F9).
-- `edit_plugin.py`, enabling "Edit UTF-8 text" and "Edit bytes" options on the context-menu of the central hex editor panel.

 ## Setup